 Fake taxi scams

 Another common scam that tourists encounter has to do with taxis.
 In some cases, scammers will pose as taxi drivers and after driving you to your destination they will overcharge you.
-The best way to avoid being a victim of this crime is to make sure that you're entering a legitimate taxi, and don't get into just any car that offers to pick you up.
+The best way to avoid being this crime is to make sure that you're entering a legitimate taxi, and don't get into just any car that offers to pick you up.
 As well, make sure the meter is running as soon as the trip begins.
 If you ever find that you've been overcharged, take note of the license plate and bring the information to the tourist police along with the receipt.
 They may be able to help you out.